iterative-works/dev-docs/java-testcontainers-remote-config.md

 docker info
 ```

-Java Testcontainers library unfortunately does not work with Docker contexts at the time.
+Note: Java Testcontainers library does not work directly with Docker contexts at this time.
+You'll need to use the configuration options above.

 ## Setting Up the Remote Linux Host